-But the target testing evaluation procedure used in Papathomas et al. (1998) is limited to relevance feedback systems.
+However, the target testing evaluation procedure used in Papathomas et al. (1998) is limited to relevance feedback systems.
 It is ideal to evaluate a complete system but it is less ideal to measure the relationship between single features and human perception.
-With target testing the functional relationship between an index similarity space and the similarity space of human perception could not determined.
+With target testing the functional relationship between an index similarity space and the similarity space of human perception cannot determined.

-Our evaluation scheme coupled with the large image database allows measuring the relationship between the index similarity and the probability of user reaction with high precision.
-The results suggest that the relationship could be modeled by a logarithmic function between the similarity rank and the selection probability for 2AFC designs.
+Cox et al. (2000) used a sigmoid function to transform the raw distances to a probabilistic scale.
+Our results suggest that the relationship could be modeled by a logarithmic function between the similarity rank and the selection probability for 2AFC designs.
 That relationship holds for all indices and is not impacted by the similarity of the distractor image.